pksilen/vitja-service/README.md

    kafka-kubernetes-mysql...
    redis-kubernetes-mysql...

+- In @POstTests, possible to give remoteServiceUrl to check expected value (kafka/redis consume, http request)
 - MongoDb optimize removePrivateProperties to use projection
 - Create serviceClientImplGenerator that generates client service implementation that use backk-client library to fetch data